 Priced from £124,735, the drop-top hybrid is £12,000 more than the regular coupe.
 It gains a folding electric fabric top, which has necessitated the removal of the i8's two back passenger seats, making the Roadster a two-seater.
 The addition of two rear butresses add a further air of exotica to its look.

-So what's it like?
-Well, it uses the same mid-mounted 1.5-litre three-cylinder petrol engine as the Coupe has always done, putting out the same 231hp and 236lb ft of torque.
-Overall performance is up, however, to 374hp and 420lb ft, thanks to a 12hp bump to the front mounted electric motor.
-This should make the i8 Roadster good for a 0-62mph sprint time of 4.6 seconds (0.2 seconds slower than the Coupe) and a limited top speed of 155mph.
+Are there any other changes, you ask?
+Aside from the expected structural modifications (more on those shortly) to ensure its frame doesn't twist like a Slinky around bends, the i8 Roadster is essentially identical to its hard-headed sibling.
+It uses the same mid-mounted 1.5-litre three-cylinder petrol engine as the Coupe has always done, putting out the same 231hp and 236lb ft of torque.
+Overall performance is up, however, to 374hp and 420lb ft, thanks to a 12hp bump to the front mounted electric motor that's been introduced to the range alongside the Roadster's launch.
+The i8 Roadster is claimed to be good for a 0-62mph sprint time of 4.6 seconds (0.2 seconds slower than the Coupe) and a limited top speed of 155mph.

 Inside, the updated dashboard from the facelifted Coupe makes its way into the Roadster too, with the latest version of BMW's iDrive system in tow.
 There are newly designed seats too, and buyers have the option of a head-up display as well as a range of carbon fibre and ceramic trim options.

-So it's slower, less practical, and probably more expensive than the Coupe, but that's kind of missing the point, isn't it?
-The long-awaited convertible will go on sale early next year alongside the facelifted version of its Coupe forebear - but if you can't wait until then there are plenty of very attractively priced alternatives in the classifieds...
+So it's slower, less practical, and more expensive than the Coupe, but that's kind of missing the point, isn't it?
+The first convertibles are due for delivery later this year.
+If you can't wait that long, there are used i8s ready and waiting in the classifieds...